 Faith and the Big Questions

-Faith and the Big Questions is CAINA’s Catholic apologetics series of multimedia presentations that will help adults, as well as middle/high school and college age students, respond to questions about our faith.
-The need to better understand and explain the basics of our faith is experienced by many Christians today and is becoming more critical in our increasingly secular Western society.
+Faith and the Big Questions is CAINA’s Catholic apologetics series of multimedia presentations that will help adults, as well as middle/high school and college age students, respond to questions about our Faith.
+The need to better understand and explain WHY we believe what we do is experienced by many Catholics today and is becoming more important in our increasingly secular Western society.

-The six presentations in the Faith and the Big Questions series are:
+The seven presentations in CAINA’s Faith and the Big Questions series are: